tarkmeper/numpgsql/README.md

 ## Requirements

 The library makes use of Boost C++ accumulators in order to do many of the statistical functions.
-On Debian/Ubuntu systems the boost libraries can be installed using:
+On Debian/Ubuntu systems the boost libraries can be installed using.

-    ~~~~
     sudo apt-get install libboost-all-dev
-    ~~~~

-The libary also makes use of templates.
-Recent versions of gcc/g++ should have no problem compiling.
+The libary also makes use of templates and standard libraries.
+Using old versions of gcc may be necessary to enable C++11x.

 ## Installation